MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-windows-template-description.md

 When you deploy a template, Azure tracks the resources that you deployed as a group and automatically assigns a name to this deployed group.
 The name of the deployment is the same as the name of the template.

-If you are curious about the status of resources in the deployment, you can get it in the portal from the Resource Group blade:
+If you are curious about the status of resources in the deployment, you can use the Resource Group blade in the Azure portal:

 ![Get deployment information](./media/virtual-machines-windows-resource-walkthrough/virtual-machines-deployment-info.png)